 - How much money does my No Claims Discount save me at Marshmallow?

-The number of years NCD you accrue will affect your discount.
+The number of years NCD you gain will affect your discount.
 It works out as the following:

 1 year = 16% discount